Richard Lui: Journalism career

 In the 1990s, Lui was exposed to a pivotal time in California politics.
 As a reporter at KALX, he was assigned to Dianne Feinstein's first successful U.S. Senate campaign and the Rodney King verdict and riots.

 Later, in the 2000s, Lui moved to Asia to capture a heated moment in regional politics.
 He was at Channel NewsAsia, an English language network reaching 24 territories.
 Two Muslim countries in Southeast Asia were undertaking key transformations.
 Indonesia’s Sukarno family was defeated after rule spanning over half a century.
 And Malaysia's prime minister, after almost a quarter of a century, handed over power.
 Lui also covered the South Asian tsunami, and the 2003 SARS and bird flu outbreaks.

 During five years at CNN Worldwide, Lui anchored and reported on all CNN English-language networks, including CNN US, CNN International, and HLN.
-He anchored live breaking stories such as the 2009 Gaza-Israel War, Virginia Tech Massacre, 2006 Hezbollah-Israel War, Mumbai train terrorist bombings, and Mumbai Hotels Siege.
+He anchored live breaking stories such as the 2009 Gaza-Israel War, Virginia Tech Massacre, 2006 Hezbollah-Israel War, Mumbai train terrorist bombings, and 2008 Mumbai attacks.

 In 2006, Lui's undercover reporting exposed child sex slavery in Indonesia.
 Later, in a CNN Freedom Project report, he investigated seven-year-olds sold to Ghanaian fishermen as labor slaves.
 His field reporting explored political and civil rights controversies in the Asian-American community, including the 1882 Chinese Exclusion Act, which led to a system of illegal immigrants called paper sons.
 He reported on the racially motivated killing of Vincent Chin and its association with the Muslim-American community's post 9/11 challenges.
 In addition, he reported extensively from the Gulf on the BP oil spill.
 He received Peabody and Emmy awards for his team reporting at CNN during Hurricane Katrina and the Gulf Oil Spill.

 Lui joined MSNBC in 2010.
 Lui anchored Early Today for NBC News for several years.
 He is currently a breaking news anchor at MSNBC.
-He is based at NBC's offices at 30 Rockefeller Plaza.
+He is based at NBC News's offices at 30 Rockefeller Plaza.
 In the past, Lui covered sports for both NBC News and MSNBC morning shows.
-He also served as news anchor for The Weather Channel’s program with Al Roker, Wake Up With Al.
+He also served as news anchor for The Weather Channel’s program with Al Roker, Wake Up With Al when NBC co-owned the weather-focused network.

 Some of the events he's anchored breaking coverage of include the Scotland independence vote, 2013 government shutdown, Boston Marathon bombing, Japanese earthquake and tsunami, NATO's attack in Libya, and the Arab Spring and Egypt’s revolution.
 Lui's field reporting has included covering the Ferguson unrest, Hurricane Sandy, and the 2012 U.S. Presidential election.
-For the election, his reports have ranged from the implications of the Tea Party movement to presidential election night exit poll data.
-In an NBC News investigation, Lui reported on a phenomenon involving high-volume brothels in the U.S. where women are forced to have sex 100 times a day.
+For the election, his reports ranged from the implications of the Tea Party movement to presidential election night exit poll data.
+In an NBC News investigation, Lui reported on a phenomenon involving high-volume brothels in the U.S. where women are forced to have sex up to a hundred times a day.

 Lui is a member of the Asian American Journalists Association and was elected 2013 Member of the Year.